mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **DISPERSE SAND (GUNNER)** While cheap and versatile, laser weapons are easily foiled by dispersed particles or sand as it is often called.
 Sandcasters are designed to create temporary defences against incoming laser attacks.

 Using a turret-mounted sandcaster, a gunner can attempt to block laser attacks.
-The gunner must succeed at a Gunner (turret) check against a laser weapon and, if successful, will add 1D plus the Effect of the check to the ship’s armor against that laser attack only.
+The gunner must succeed at a Gunner (turret) check against a laser weapon and, if successful, will add 1D plus the Effect of the check to the ship's armor against that laser attack only.
 Each Disperse Sand reaction uses one canister of sand.

 Sand may also be directed against incoming boarding parties.
 If the Gunner (turret) check is successful, each target in the boarding party suffers 8D point of damage at Ground scale (so do not multiply it).